-Importantly, model-human agreement followed a similar pattern, with highest alignment on \textit{Care} ($\kappa_{\text{maj}} = 0.451$) and lowest on \textit{Authority} ($\kappa_{\text{maj}} = 0.024$), reflecting the differing levels of annotator consensus.
+More importantly, model-human agreement followed a similar pattern, with highest alignment on \textit{Care} ($\kappa_{\text{maj}} = 0.451$) and lowest on \textit{Authority} ($\kappa_{\text{maj}} = 0.024$), reflecting the differing levels of annotator consensus.
 These results, combined with high consensus coverage (83.7\%–94.6\%), validate that our classifier captures genuine moral patterns suitable for MoralCLIP training.
-Additional details on our annotation tool and protocol are available in Appendix~\ref{app:human_annotations}.
+Detailed annotation workflow and instructions are available in Appendix \ref{app:human_annotations}.